 When it comes to metrics, video ads differ from general marketing videos in a few ways.
 While the key metrics for both are typically around engagement — clicking to view, watch time, and clicking the CTA — ads don’t usually perform as well.
 The average click-through-rate for video ads is 1.84%.
 If you think that’s high (and it’s one of the highest CTRs for digital ad formats), data-driven marketing videos regularly get 40% CTR, sometimes upward of 80%.

 Why the disparity?
 It’s about the audience.
 Someone looking at a video ad likely has no connection to the brand.
 But a marketing video a customer receives in their app or via email is from a brand they already have a relationship with.
-And it’s this relationship that allows the video to be personalized because you know that customer.
+And it’s this relationship that allows the video to be personalised because you know that customer.

 Of course, you can’t forget about customer acquisition.
 Despite how much we advocate for customer care and CX, advertising has its place.
 And data-driven video ads still outperform regular video ads with 5x higher CTR.